warmana/cloudant-docs-fork/docs2017/src/api/using_views.md

 The response contains the standard view information, but only documents where the keys match.

-_Example response after performing a query using a list of keys:_
+_Example response after running a query that uses a list of keys:_

 ```json
 {